ho109/My_Middle_School_Portfolio/README.md

 ---

-## 💡 Projects
+## 📂 Projects

-### 1. Lost & Found App for School

-**Period**: 2025.03.24 ~ 2025.04.11
-**Role**: Full-stack developer (planning, design, coding)
-**Tech Stack**:
-- Frontend: HTML, CSS, JavaScript, Material Design, Vive AI
-- Backend: Firebase Realtime DB / Firestore
-- Hosting: Firebase Hosting

-**Overview**:
-Developed for the 46th Seoul Gangnam-Seocho Student Science Invention Contest.
-Helps students locate lost items by floor with images and item names.

-**Description**:
-- Register/view items by floor (1F~4F)
-- Real-time sync via Firebase
-- Accessible UI with large buttons
-- Shift from analog → digital lost & found system
-- Built using Vive AI for UI assistance
-- Expandable for libraries, public institutions, etc.

-**Reflections**:
-- Vive AI improved speed but showed limitations in debugging/creativity
-- Firebase was useful but posed API key exposure risks
-- Learned value of balance between AI tools and developer independence

-**Development Notes**:
-- 3/17: Learned about the contest
-- 3/19: Lost jacket → inspired the app idea
-- 3/25: Official project notice
-- 3/28: Started development (Java + HTML + AI help)
-- 3/29: Firebase suggested by AI
+### 1. Proper Waste Sorting Program

+**📅 Period**: 2024.10.15 ~ 2024.10.21
+**🎯 Role**: Project leader, AI trainer, UI designer, and app developer
+**🛠 Technologies Used**:
+- **AI Training**: Entry’s image training feature
-- 4/01~04/03: Firebase integration, UI polish
+- **Frontend**: Entry’s built-in UI tools
-- 4/10: Created school poster
-- 4/14: School considering actual adoption
+- **Backend**: Entry’s built-in functions + custom additions
+- **Login System**: Entry’s data saving feature

 ---

-### 2. Proper Waste Sorting Program

-**Period**: 2024.10.15 ~ 2024.10.29
-**Role**: Team leader, AI trainer, developer
-**Platform**: Entry (block-based), Canva, Kaggle

-**Overview**:
-Created for a school IT project on climate change.
-Uses AI to detect waste types and recommend correct disposal methods.

-**Description**:
-- Button-based guide for known categories
-- AI camera for unknown waste detection
-- Focused on plastics, paper, cans
-- UI designed for ease of use

-**Achievements**:
-- ~100 images per category trained with Kaggle data
-- Ranked top in school vote
-- Canva used for design and presentation

-**Development Notes**:
-- 10/10: Project launched
-- 10/15: Paper prototype & mockup video
-- 10/16~17: Entry object recognition + AI training
-- 10/22: Final refinements
-- 10/29: School-wide presentation and recognition
+**📖 Description**
+This project began with the broad topic of **climate change**.
+By narrowing down to relatable issues, we chose **waste disposal** and identified that **improper sorting** was the key problem.

+**Core Questions**:
+- Why is recycling not working?
+  → Because of improper waste sorting practices
+- Solution: Use AI to help users sort waste correctly

+The app was developed for a Zero Waste initiative in an IT class by our team *Hojae*.
+It helps students and users understand and perform correct waste sorting, even if they don’t know how.

+**Key Features**:
+- Button-based guide for known waste categories (e.g., plastic)
+- AI camera recognition for unknown waste
+- Friendly interface designed for beginners

+---

+**🏆 Achievements**:
+- Collected and trained ~100 images per category using Kaggle dataset
+- Avoided overload by focusing on plastics, paper, and cans
+- Designed presentation materials with Canva
+- Simplified UI based on peer feedback
+- Scored highly in school evaluation and presented in auditorium as a top team

+---

+### 🛠 Development Notes

+- **10/10**: Started SW/AI project in school
+- **10/15**: Created paper prototype and mockup video
+- **10/16**: Researched how Entry could solve the problem
+- **10/17**: Applied Entry’s object recognition feature
+- Collected images from Kaggle (~100 per category)
+- Reduced data size and emphasized 3 main categories
+- **10/22**: Finalized app and Canva presentation
+- Improved UI based on peer feedback
+- **10/29**: Presented in class, voted by students, and ranked as a top project

+---

+### 2. Lost & Found App for School

+**📅 Period**: 2025.03.24 ~ 2025.04.11
+**🎯 Role**: Planned, designed, and developed everything – both frontend and backend
+**🛠 Technologies Used**:
+- **Hosting**: Firebase Hosting
+- **Frontend**: HTML, CSS, JavaScript, Material Design UI, AI (Vive)
+- **Backend**: Firebase Realtime Database or Firestore, JavaScript, Vive

+---

+**📖 Description**
+This project was submitted to the **46th Seoul Gangnam-Seocho Student Science Invention Contest**.
+It’s a **web-based lost & found management app** that helps students locate lost items more efficiently at school.

+**Key Features**:
+- Register and browse lost items by floor (1st to 4th)
+- Image and item name registration for visual clarity
+- Simple delete function for better management
+- Real-time data sync with Firebase
+- Optimized for Chromebooks and other school devices
+- Accessible UI with large buttons and clean layout
+- Represents a shift from analog to digital lost item management
+- Built using Vive AI tools as development support

+Admins can upload lost items, and students can search by floor—eliminating the need to visit the office and saving time.
+The system is designed to be scalable for **libraries, public institutions**, and other environments.

+---

+**🧠 Reflections & Lessons Learned**:
+- Vive made frontend development faster, but overreliance led to debugging difficulty and less creativity
+- AI should be a tool—developers must retain independent judgment and problem-solving skills
+- Firebase was helpful but raised concerns over security (API key exposure), suggesting a need to explore safer alternatives

+---

+### 🛠 Development Notes

+- **3/17**: Learned about the science invention contest
+- **3/19**: Lost my padded jacket due to a poor system → inspired the app idea
+- **3/25**: Received official notice to submit a project
+- **3/28**: Began development using Java and HTML, supported by AI tools
+- **3/29**: Discovered data was not saving properly
+- AI suggested using Firebase
+- **4/01**: Learned and applied Firebase integration in Java
+- **4/02**: Implemented real-time syncing
+- **4/03**: Improved UI and wrote documentation
+- **4/10**: Designed a poster for school distribution
+- **4/14**: School considering full adoption of the app

 ---